emhart/resume/resume_pubs.md

 **National Ecological Observatory**   *Staff Scientist*   **2013 to 2014**
 	Implemented a data and metadata standards across a 1,000 data products for an NSF funded ecological obseveratory.
 	Created programmatic tools for interacting with data in a variety of data platforms (Neo4J, CouchDB, SQL) for other scientists.
-	Developed and tested algorithms to quantify uncertainty in raw sensor network data and scale up to synthetic data products.

 **University of British Columbia Beaty Biodiversity Center**   *Post-Doctoral Fellow*   **2011 to 2013**
 	Developed individual based models of the evolution of sociality in spiders using evolutionary algorithms in Python.